etpalmer63/WhatsUpDoc/index.rst

 * User-Developer differences.
 * Automated dates for last time code was updated and last time documentation was updated.
 Also, graphical representation?

+*Ideas:*
+Gallery of projects using the code with a short description accompanying each example.
+This way people can search through others work to find examples, and people can promote their own work.

 Indices and tables
 ==================